 This Unit concentrates on performance improvement in respect of the management, measurement and evaluation of professional PR practice.
 It offers critical examination of the effectiveness of public relations strategies, campaigns and programmes.
 Principles relating to accountability, socio-cultural considerations, ethical practice and continuous professional development will be applied.
 You will be able to examine your own processes and practices a well as reflecting on case study examples.

 This course is designed to fit around your working life, delivered in a series of intensive sessions across one year.
-It requires 48 hours of class contact, into four two-day teaching blocks throughout the year.
-You will study independently for five to six hours per week throughout the course.

 We will teach you the theory of public relations so you can use this knowledge to enhance your professional skills.
 You’ll learn the ethical and societal context in which public relations operates as a developing discipline, accompanied by practical skills in campaign management and evaluation, as well as engagement with traditional and social media.
 Through workshops with visiting practitioners and research in recommended texts, you will gain an understanding of the principles of PR which will greatly improve your decision-making skills and effectiveness at work.